justindho/RedditTimeTracker/README.md

 ## Project Status
 Features to add in the future:
 1) History: Show each day's Reddit usage.
-2) Accountability: Set up groups so that other members in the group are notified when the user has exceeded their alloted Reddit time usage.
+2) Accountability: Set up groups so that other members in the group are notified when the user has exceeded their allotted Reddit time usage.
 3) Subreddit rankings: Show user's top 10 subreddits in terms of time spent.
 4) Comparisons: Compare user's average daily/weekly/monthly/yearly time spent on Reddit vs all other Reddit Time Tracker users.
 5) Data Visualization: Show user his/her Reddit usage in a graphical form.